Health effects of tobacco: Cancer

+Lung cancer

-The risk of lung cancer risk is highly influenced by smoking, with up to 90% of diagnoses being attributed to tobacco smoking.
-The risk of developing lung cancer increases with the number of years smoking and number of cigarettes smoked per day.
+The risk of lung cancer is highly influenced by smoking, with up to 90% of diagnoses being attributed to tobacco smoking.
+The risk of developing lung cancer increases with the number of years smoked and the number of cigarettes smoked per day.
 Smoking can be linked to all subtypes of lung cancer.
 Small-cell carcinoma (SCLC) is the most closely associated with almost 100% of cases occurring in smokers.
-This form of cancer has been identified with autocrine growth loops, proto-oncogene activation and inhibition of tumour suppressor genes.
+This form of cancer has been identified with autocrine growth loops, proto-oncogene activation and inhibition of tumor suppressor genes.
 SCLC may originate from neuroendocrine cells located in the bronchus called Feyrter cells.

 The risk of dying from lung cancer before age 85 is 22.1% for a male smoker and 11.9% for a female smoker, in the absence of competing causes of death.
-The corresponding estimates for lifelong nonsmokers are a 1.1% probability of dying from lung cancer before age 85 for a man of European descent, and a 0.8% probability for a woman.
+The corresponding estimates for lifelong nonsmokers are a 1.1% probability of dying from lung cancer before age 85 for a man of European descent and a 0.8% probability for a woman.

+Head and neck cancer

+Tobacco smoking is one of the main risk factors for head and neck cancer.
+Cigarette smokers have a lifetime increased risk for head and neck cancer that is 5 to 25 times higher than the general population.
+The person who used to smoke's risk of developing head and neck cancer begins to approach the risk in the general population 15 years after smoking cessation.
+In addition, people who smoke have a worse prognosis than those who have never smoked.
+Furthermore, people who continue to smoke after a diagnosis of head and neck cancer have the highest probability of dying compared to those who have never smoked.
+This effect is seen in patients with HPV-positive head and neck cancer as well.
+Passive smoking, both at work and at home, also increases the risk of head and neck cancer.

+Using tobacco together with alcohol is an especially strong risk factor for head and neck cancer, causing 72% of all cases.
+This rises to 89% when looking specifically at laryngeal cancer.
+Smokeless tobacco (including products where tobacco is chewed) is also a cause of oral cancer.
+Cigar and pipe smoking are also important risk factors for oral cancer.
+They have a dose-dependent relationship with more consumption leading to higher chances of developing cancer.
+The use of electronic cigarettes may also lead to the development of head and neck cancers due to the substances like propylene glycol, glycerol, nitrosamines, and metals contained therein, which can cause damage to the airways.